-- Best cheap plan: — Starts at $15/month
+- Best plan: — Starts at $15/month

-- Best talk and text plan: Consumer Cellular — Starts at $20/month
+- Best talk and text plan: — Starts at $15/month or $150/year

 >Prepaid wireless plans are a great option for light users, kids, and anyone else who won’t be consuming a lot of data on a daily basis.
 U.S. Mobile is one of the best prepaid service providers available today, allowing you to build your own custom plan — meaning you’re only paying for as many minutes, texts, and gigabytes of data as you want to.
-As just one example, unlimited minutes and 1,000 texts would set you back just $14 per month, and if you want to go totally unlimited, it’s still only $40 per month.
+As just one example, unlimited minutes and 1,000 texts would set you back just $12 per month, and if you want to go totally unlimited, it’s still only $40 per month.
 You also get 10GB of 4G roaming data in most countries (not just Mexico and Canada).
-If you’re adding multiple lines to a plan, you can also unlock free extras like Apple TV and Netflix.
+If you’re adding multiple lines to a plan, you can also unlock free extras like Disney+ and Netflix.